canjs/canjs/contributing.md

 > git clone git@github.com:<your username>/canjs
 @codeend

-Alternatively you can also

-@codestart
-> git clone git@github.com:bitovi/canjs
-@codeend

-directly (but you will need your own fork to submit pull requests).

 ## Developing

 After installing CanJS, you’ll find a folder for each feature of CanJS: `construct`, `control`, `model`, etc.